 But we have other robot types.

-such as industrial robot arms, humanoid arms, as well as other non-industrial robot arms.
+like industrial robot arms, humanoid arms, as well as other non-industrial robot arms.

-And that brings us to
+And that delivers us to

 specialty and hard to classify

 robotic systems, such as DNA sequencers, tape libraries, robot brick layers,